Crynner/softeng281-test1practice/notes.md

      Updates the status of an existing case identified by `caseId`.
 If the case does not exist, it should print "Case not found".

    - **getCaseDetails(String caseId)**:
      Returns the details of a case, including the victim name, suspect name, status, and crime type.
 If the case does not exist, it should return "Case not found".
+Below is the formatting style that is used:

+     `Case ID: {id}, Victim: {victim}, Suspect: {suspect}, Status: {status}, Crime Type: {type}`

    - **getTotalCases()**:
      Returns the total number of cases in the system (using the `totalCases` static variable).